hzbu820/CS506-Final-Project/arima/ReadMe.md

 q (Moving Average term): The size of the moving average window, representing the number of lagged forecast errors (white noise) used to improve predictions.

-Why We Chose ARIMA?
+**Why We Chose start with ARIMA?**

 We selected ARIMA as a baseline model for our project due to its simplicity and interpretability.
 It serves as a solid starting point to model univariate time series data, especially when the data exhibits short-term dependencies.

 Our preprocessing involves:

-Testing for stationarity.
+1. Testing for stationarity.

-Applying differencing when necessary to achieve stationarity.
+2. Applying differencing when necessary to achieve stationarity.

-Fitting the ARIMA model based on optimal (p, d, q) values.
+3. Fitting the ARIMA model based on optimal (p, d, q) values.

 Limitations of ARIMA: